 7: Social or Customer Proof

 Those testimonials that use some generic words and someone’s first name are not credible.
 Don’t bother.
-You need pictures of your customers with their full names and ideally their locations to make them believable so they work the best.
+You need pictures of your customers with their full names and locations to make them believable so they work the best.

 Videos are even better.

-When you capture the testimonials from customers, don’t just collect what you did, also get the emotion behind how satisfied they are with your business.
+When you capture the testimonials from customers, don’t just collect what you did; also get the emotion behind how satisfied they are with your business.

 8: Pictures of You and Your Team

 People do business with people they feel they know.
 They can’t get to know you can’t see what you look like.
 The web is so impersonal that adding pictures of you, your team, your location creates another level of personalisation above and beyond the cockroach and termite images that show on most of your competitors’ websites.